it-innovation/sam/doc/tutorial.rst

 * The scenerio being modelled, which consists of:

   * The objects initially present and their connections.
+  * The test cases to be tried.

-  * The goals (security properties to be verified).
+* Goals (security properties to be verified).
 * Aggregation rules to control the level of detail modelled.

 All of these can be placed in a single file.